suhaotian/use-one/README.md

 }
 ```

+### Persisting Hook State

-### Persist any hooks state
+Persist any hook's state independently of stores:

-> This is a helper function, no relation with store.

-You persist any hooks state.
-For example, let's persist **useState**:

-> If you are using React-Native or Expo, Need install `@react-native-async-storage/async-storage`

 ```tsx
 import { useState } from 'react';